sveltejs/svelte-preprocess/README.md

 const svelte = require('svelte')
 const sveltePreprocess = require('svelte-preprocess')
 const options = {
   /**
+   * Define which tag should `svelte-preprocess` look for markup content.
+   * This is only used if you desire to define your markup between this tag
+   * or to import it from a external file.
+   **/
+  markupTagName: 'template',
+  /**
    * Extend the default language alias dictionary.
    * Each entry must follow: ['alias', 'languageName']